Outdoor Adventure Leadership

 9 credits of electives

-To be in good academic standing in the School of Human Kinetics, the student must:
+To be in good academic standing in the School of Kinesiology and Health Sciences, the student must:

 1) satisfy all conditions of admission;